carpentries-incubator/gap-lesson/01-command-line.md

 TODO:

-* Show some library functions
+* Show some library functions with long names

 * Tab for name completion